JarekCzaplicki/AtosJavaHomework/README.md

 ## Running application

-This application just presents solution of the recruitment task and it can be run itself.
+This application just presents solution of the recruitment task and it cant be run itself.
 It doesn't have main() method.

 ## Running the tests